chrisjsherm/stripe-api-client-typescript/README.md

 ## Configuration

 1. Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
-2. Install Docker.
+2. Install Docker Desktop.
 3. Install the AWS CLI.
+4. Install Terraform.
-4. Copy `.env.example` as `.env` and fill in the values with your configuration.
+5. Copy `.env.example` to `.env` and fill in the values with your configuration.

 ### FusionAuth